 Highland Disabled Ramblers (HDR)

-Highlands.
+Speyside.
 It was formed in 2001 and is run by disabled people

 with able bodied friends.
 HDR respects the country code and

 Rambles are held on a monthly